guilherme-vasconcellos/luiza-labs-flask-api/README.md

 Dependencies used on development:

 - Python v3.7.4
-- Docker v18.09.2
 - MySQL v5.7

 The application is written in python3 with flask micro framework and mysql as database.

-Docker is used to run the application in "production mode" and guarantee their functionality in different environments.

 # How to use